Please see below Resources that may be helpful for our Bobcat Community!

 • Technology Support - Lake Washington School District is committed to providing technology support for students and families.
 More info

 • Volunteer Application Process for LWSD.
-All classroom and PTSA volunteers must be approved before they can begin volunteering at Blackwell Elementary or any other school in LWSD.
+All classroom and PTSA volunteers (adult and students) must be approved before they can begin volunteering at Blackwell Elementary or any other school in LWSD.
 Volunteer approvals are valid for two years.

 Family Education